elberdev/sample_app/README.md

 $ heroku config:set S3_BUCKET=<bucket name>
 ```
 * Learned to set up individual S3 permissions for each user in IAM Management Console (AmazonS3FullAccess)
+* Learned to use Ajax for asynchronous server requests that do not leave the page.
+When using the form_for method, add the additional parameter 'remote: true'